rederyk/pwnagotchi_GPSD-ng/README.md

 main.plugins.gpsd-ng.fix_timeout = 120 # default 120, Delay without fix before deleting the position.
 0 = no timeout
 main.plugins.gpsd-ng.use_open_elevation = true # if true, use open-elevation API to retreive missing altitudes.
 Use it if you have a poor GPS signal. main.plugins.gpsd-ng.save_elevations = true # if true, elevations cache will be saved to disk.
-Be carefull as it can grow fast if move a lot. main.plugins.gpsd-ng.view_mode = "compact" # "compact", "full", "none" main.plugins.gpsd-ng.fields = "info,speed,altitude" # list or string of fields to display main.plugins.gpsd-ng.units = "metric" # "metric" or "imperial" main.plugins.gpsd-ng.display_precision = 6 # display precision for latitude and longitude
+Be carefull as it can grow fast if move a lot. main.plugins.gpsd-ng.view_mode = "compact" # "compact", "full", "status", "none" main.plugins.gpsd-ng.fields = "info,speed,altitude" # list or string of fields to display main.plugins.gpsd-ng.units = "metric" # "metric" or "imperial" main.plugins.gpsd-ng.display_precision = 6 # display precision for latitude and longitude